jhenry/OEmbed/README.md

-# Downloader for CumulusClips
+# OEmbed for CumulusClips

-This plugin allows users to re-download their originally posted video files.
-CumulusClips application.
+Add support for oEmbed, i.e. for embedding videos into applications such as WordPress.